nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 2.5.0 =
+* added: ability to use SVG placeholders for more efficient lazy load via EASYIO_USE_SIIP override
+* added: Easy IO and Lazy Load add missing width and height to image elements
+* added: Lazy Load - right-sized placeholders can be generated for full-sized images
+* added: configure Lazy Load pre-load threshold via EIO_LL_THRESHOLD constant
+* changed: Lazy Load for external (non-inline) CSS images must be configured for specific elements
+* changed: Easy IO's Include All Resources unlocked for all plans
+* changed: native lazy loading is now disabled when using Easy IO lazy load, override with EIO_ENABLE_NATIVE_LAZY constant
+* changed: Lazy Load pre-load threshold increased from 500px to 1000px
+* changed: Lazy Load picture elements use right-sized img placeholder instead of 1x1 inline GIF
+* fixed: native iframe lazy load disabled in WP 5.7+
+* fixed: removing metadata clobbers APNG animations
+* fixed: some JSON elements still being altered by Lazy Load
+* fixed: Easy IO throws warnings when WP content is not in a sub-directory

 = 2.4.3 =
 * fixed: syntax error on PHP 7.2 or less